NHDS FAQ

 And be one of the following entity types:

-- An Aboriginal and Torres Strait Islander Corporation registered under the Corporations (Aboriginal and Torres Strait Islander) Act 2006, or
+- An Aboriginal and Torres Strait Islander Corporation registered under the Corporations (Aboriginal and Torres Strait Islander) Act 2006.

 Ineligible applicants are permitted to be a partner to an application provided the lead applicant satisfies the above eligibility criteria.